-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Assurance rating Trust in tier 1 due to delivery of FDs FDS Maximisation of capacity and efficiencies to reduce waiting times and support discharge processes, ensuring services are provided within timeframes which are safe and responsive, enabling a reduction in length of stay/bed occupancy Trajectories for all specialties in place, weekly position statements offered to ELT and TLT Focused piece of work in place to review Navigator role in terms of WF capacity and capability has been undertaken with a training program in place and supported PTLs as a result.
+Ref Objective Exec Lead Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) How identified control gaps are being managed Source of assurance How identified gaps are being managed Committee providing assurance to TB Assurance rating Trust in tier 1 due to delivery of FDs FDS Maximisation of capacity and efficiencies to reduce waiting times and support discharge processes, ensuring services are provided within timeframes which are safe and responsive, enabling a reduction in length of stay/bed occupancy Trajectories for all specialties in place, weekly position statements offered to ELT and TLT Focused piece of work in place to review Navigator role in terms of WF capacity and capability has been undertaken with a training program in place and supported PTLs as a result.
 Breast are developing a sustainability plan to be taken through CRIG in Q4 that will provide a backdrop for continuous achievement of all 3 cancer targets.
-Development of plans for seven day working, across all of our services Improve access for patients by reducing unwarranted variation in service delivery through transformation of Planned Care Integrated Improvement Programme and Assoc Governance System Planned Care and Diagnostic Group Recovery plans at specialty level.
+Development of plans for seven day working, across all of our services reducing unwarranted variation in service delivery through transformation of Planned Care Integrated Improvement Programme and Assoc Governance System Planned Care and Diagnostic Group Specialty strategies in place but still in infancy Fluctuating gaps in improvement and operational teams Continued risk of capacity loss from Industrial action level.
 To date have delivered required reductions in 104 week waits.
-78 week waits now almost cleared Outpatient Improvement Group in place and is now supported by a delivery group lead by the Deputy COO for Planned Care and Diagnostics GiRFT and High Volume Low Complexity Programme Group Productive Theatres Improvement Programme Grantham Surgical Hub now established and performing well Productivity group established focused on increase of all Elective activity Early adopter of GIRFT Further Faster Programme Line by Line review twice weekly of 78 week waiting patients Outpatient letter project underway to support utilisation Planned Care Improvement and Performance Reporting Integrated Improvement Plan Highlight and Status Reports GIRFT Reports and NHSE Review data to waiting list validation Maximum Outpatient National edict to see and treat all patient waiting greater then 78 weeks by 31 March 2023 in place.
+78 week waits now almost cleared Outpatient Improvement Group in place and is now supported by a delivery group lead by the Deputy COO for Planned Care Performance Reporting Integrated Improvement Plan Highlight and Status Reports GIRFT Reports and NHSE Review data to waiting list validation Maximum Outpatient National edict to see and treat all patient waiting greater then 78 weeks by 31 March 2023 in place.
 Twice daily monitoring and reporting is now in place.
 The largest DM01 risk is Echo Cardiology.
 A plan is now in place to offer and recruitment and retention premium.
 The recommendations and action plans suggested following the Regional Diagnostic Team external review is realising some benefits.
 Local, System, Regional and national assurance meetings in place to monitor progress and delivery.
 Use of independent sector, mutual aid and insourcing/outsourcing providers to ensure delivery.
 ICB and COO holding the Trust to account for delivery against national deadline.
-Internal design, development and agreement of a 'production plans is in train.
+Internal design, development and agreement of a 'production plan'.
+Review of all consultant Job Plans is in train.